nerdingitout/oc-docker-s2i/README.md

 - [Make changes on your GitHub repository](https://github.com/nerdingitout/oc-docker-s2i#make-changes-on-your-github-repository)

 ## Fork the GitHub repo and host a Dockerfile
-- Fork this GitHub repository, by clicking the Fork button at the top of this repo.
+- Go to <a href="https://github.com/nerdingitout/oc-docker-s2i">this GitHub repository</a> and fork it by clicking the Fork button at the top right of the repo.
 You will be making changes in the Dockerfile to trigger new pod deployments at a later step in this tutorial.

 The repository has a Dockerfile that contains the following lines of code.
 ```
 # simple dockerfile to test OCP s2i using Dockerfile